MetPX/sarracenia/doc/sr_subscribe.1.rst

 The convention on data pumps is to use the *xpublic* exchange.
 Users can establish private data flow for their own processing.
-Users can declare their own exchanges that always begin with *xs_<username>*, so to save having to specify that each time, one can just declare *exchange_suffix kk* which will result in the exchange being set to *xs_<username>_kk* (overriding the *xpublic* default.)
+Users can declare their own exchanges that always begin with *xs_<username>*, so to save having to specify that each time, one can just set *exchange_suffix kk* which will result in the exchange being set to *xs_<username>_kk* (overriding the *xpublic* default.)

 subtopic <amqp pattern> (subtopic need to be set)